SEGD references 22 Miles in collaboration with FD2S for UMN Health wayfinding design project

 The MHealth group was formed through a collaboration among University of Minnesota Physicians, Fairview Health Services and the University of Minnesota Medical Center.
 In 2014, the University of Minnesota Health was seeking an opportunity to reevaluate their care model, brand position and expenditures through a new facility, which would be home to the newly formed MHealth Clinics and Surgery Center.

-Leadership’s biggest goal, however, was to improve the patient experience by building a facility that fused great ideas from the worlds of retail, hospitality and healthcare.
+Leadership’s biggest goal, however, was to improve the patient experience by building a facility that fused great ideas from the worlds of retail, hospitality and medical digital signage.
 The technology-enhanced customer service of an Apple store, for example, and the warm, comfortable interiors of an Aloft Hotel—with hours that suit the lives of working people to boot.
 The building would also incorporate natural light and views as much as possible for their calming effect, particularly in the surgical suites.

 The high-touch hospitality approach with patients was also intended to be high-tech; the leadership team wanted every patient to be greeted personally by a roving, iPad-equipped concierge who would personally escort them to their appointment, giving them an RFID device that would track wait times and alert staff if patients were left unattended for more than 10 minutes.

-Built-in convenience and efficiency was of paramount importance for the clinics as well—MHealth and University of Minnesota Health wanted clinics and staff to be able to move around within the facility depending on the day or time based on patient load and doctor’s hours.
+Built-in convenience and efficiency of medical digital signage was of paramount importance for the clinics as well—MHealth and University of Minnesota Health wanted clinics and staff to be able to move around within the facility depending on the day or time based on patient load and doctor’s hours.
 Very few of the 37 specialty clinics would be fixed destinations to maximize the use of space.
 For example, a clinic may need 50 exam rooms three days a week, but on two they may only need 20, so the whole office may move to another space, or an adjacent clinic may use the vacant exam rooms.

 The institution assembled a lineup for the ambitious project that included CannonDesign, Studio Five Architects and graphic design firm fd2s, inc. (Austin, Texas).
 The fd2s team worked in close collaboration with the architects and client group to define the digital and analog wayfinding needs of the new facility and its future users, without referencing existing University Health system programs.